Geometry-Aware Attention Guidance for Diffusion Models via Modern Hopfield Dynamics

-In this section, we provide extended qualitative evaluations to demonstrate the effectiveness and versatility of our proposed method, {GAG}, across diverse generation tasks and in combination with various state-of-the-art guidance frameworks.
+This section provides extended qualitative evaluations to illustrate the behavior of GAG across diverse generation tasks and in combination with existing guidance frameworks.
+All comparisons within a row use identical prompts and seeds, so visual differences reflect the guidance scheme rather than sampling stochasticity.

-\paragraph{Synergy with Existing Guidance Methods.} Figures~\ref{fig:fig_cfg_1}, \ref{fig:fig_apg_1}, and \ref{fig:fig_pag_1} illustrate the qualitative impact of integrating GAG with established guidance techniques, including CFG~\cite{CFG}, APG~\cite{apg}, and PAG~\cite{PAG}.
-Compared to vanilla guidance sampling and the comparable PLADIS baseline, our GAG-enhanced results exhibit a significant improvement in image plausibility.
-This is particularly evident in enhanced text-to-image alignment, improved coherence in complex prompts, and superior performance in challenging tasks such as object counting and visual effect rendering.
-These results confirm that GAG acts as a robust plug-and-play enhancement, elevating generation quality without requiring any additional inference steps.

-\paragraph{Application to Guidance-Distilled Models.} Figures~\ref{fig:fig_hyper} and \ref{fig:fig_dmd2} present qualitative results from applying GAG to step-distilled models, such as DMD2~\cite{dmd2} and Hyper-SDXL~\cite{hyper}, specifically in 4-step sampling regimes.
-We observe that GAG significantly mitigates unnatural artifacts and enhances semantic coherence between the text prompt and the generated image.
-Notably, GAG achieves these refinements while remaining nearly cost-free in terms of computational overhead, making it ideal for high-speed distilled architectures where inference efficiency is paramount.

-\paragraph{Robustness across Architectures: Extension to Flux.} In Figures~\ref{fig:fig_sch} and \ref{fig:fig_dev}, we demonstrate GAG's applicability to large-scale backbone models, including Flux.1-schnell (4 steps) and Flux.1-dev (28 steps).
-Our method proves effective not only for standard SDXL backbones but also for complex MMDiT architectures, showcasing exceptional robustness and architectural compatibility.
-GAG successfully refines visual details and prompt adherence even in these massive models, underscoring its generalizability and effectiveness across different model scales and training objectives.

-\paragraph{Comparative Analysis with NAG.} Figure~\ref{fig:fig_nag} provides a direct comparison between NAG~\cite{nag}, PLADIS, and GAG on the Hyper-SDXL framework for 4-step cases.
-While NAG offers enhanced guidance, it incurs substantial inference costs due to its additional computational requirements.
-In contrast, GAG delivers more visually pleasing results and superior text alignment without any additional inference overhead.
-This comparative analysis highlights GAG’s unique advantage in achieving the optimal balance between visual quality and computational efficiency, outperforming both NAG and PLADIS in terms of semantic robustness.